vaniwiki/prabhupada-spoken/README.md

 # Spoken by His Divine Grace

 This repository contains audio transcripts from His Divine Grace A.C.
 Bhaktivedanta Swami Prabhupada.
-It is directly linked with our publication at https://prabhupada.io/spoken, so committed changes here are reflected there.

 In our [vani.wiki](https://vani.wiki) way, we use DokuWiki markup for the archive, the only in-content syntax `**bold**` and `//italic//`, which makes it easy to read in a plain text editor.
 We would love to see forks, maybe converted into Markdown via [Pandoc](https://pandoc.org), for broader compatibility.
 You can then add this to your website or app as you like.